iOS Custom Accuracy Drill: Control Where Every Shot Lands

 Performance Tracking Without Interpretation

-Every completed stage is saved as part of a continuous progress report.
-LaserHIT displays windage and elevation for each shot and calculates maximum offset in the real-world units you selected, referenced to a 1:1 scale target.
+LaserHIT displays windage and elevation for each shot and calculates maximum accuracy in the real-world units you selected, referenced to a true 1:1 scale target.

 • the most recent maximum offset

-• changes from the previous stage
+• change from the previous stage

-• whether the goal was met
+• whether your goal was met

 • overall success rate